 Chinchillas should not snore.
-If you find that your chinchilla is snoring, it could indicate a health issue, and you should speak with your vet.
+If your chinchilla is snoring, it could indicate a health issue, and you should speak with your vet.

-From a survival perspective, snoring is a big no-no for chinchillas, as predators and snoring would discover them would reveal their location.
+From a survival perspective, snoring is a big no-no for chinchillas, as predators would discover them and reveal their location.

 Can you wake your chinchilla up?

 You can wake your chinchilla up if necessary.
-It’s best to do this in the calmest way possible in order to avoid causing unnecessary stress.
+It’s best to do this in the calmest way possible to avoid causing unnecessary stress.

-To quietly wake your chinchilla, say your pet’s name in a calm voice and touch him gently on the back of the head.
+To quietly wake your chinchilla, say your pet’s name calmly and touch him gently on the back of the head.
 This will only work once your pet knows and trusts you.
 Waking your chinchilla in the first few weeks after you acquire him will likely result in your chinchilla feeling scared.
 When chinchillas are scared, they bark.
 This is also a time when they may bite.

 Once you have developed a strong bond with your chinchilla, you should be able to wake them calmly without a problem.